Key Takeaways

 silk is used in the textile industry to make many products thanks to its exceptional qualities.

-Silk, a precious fabric and fiber
+Silk, a fabric and a precious fiber

 silk has many qualities that make it a very popular textile:

-• Its texture is soft, smooth, shiny and supple.
+- Its texture is soft, smooth, shiny and supple.

-• It conducts heat well while remaining cool.
+- It conducts heat well while remaining cool.

-• It is the most resistant textile with great elasticity.
+- It is the most resistant textile with great elasticity.

-• It is a luxury fabric, synonymous with elegance and refinement.
+- It is a luxury fabric, synonymous with elegance and refinement.

 The use of silk in making clothes